tarek-bs23/mongodb-performance-docs/docs/02-introduction.md

 db.orders.createIndex({ customerId: 1 })
 ```

-The same query dropped to **under 1ms**.
+The same query dropped to **under 10ms**.
 That’s a **300x improvement** with just one line of code.
-***Note**: This is a simplified example based on our specific MongoDB design.
+>**Note**: This is a simplified example based on our specific MongoDB design.
 In real-world scenarios, such dramatic improvements may not always be achievable.
 Actual performance depends on factors like hardware, data distribution, query patterns, and overall system architecture.*

 Now imagine this query is part of an API endpoint that gets hit **thousands of times per minute**, that’s the difference between a smooth user experience and a system meltdown.